Demonheadge/PokeScape/POKESCAPE PATCH NOTES.md

  - Added a Utilties NPC to the Tzhaar Bank.
  - Updated Party Menu Screen
  - Updated Egg Icon.
+ - Added a MOVE INFO button to the battle screen.
+(Press L when selecting a move.)

 ### Fixed
  - Updated Version number.